tugba-koc/Cryptocurrency/README.md

 ## Live Demo >>> [click](https://github.com/facebook/create-react-app)

+## About

+This project is done by using Binance API.
+Especially, the API is used to get the data of the coin (BNBBTC).

+The project consists of three parts:

+1. Dashboard
+2. Chart
+3. Table

+Each part is implemented by using Binance API's different endpoint.
+In order to fetch the data, the project uses the axios library.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).